osheng/ConwaysGameOfLife/README.md

 The Game of Life is a simulation on a grid where each cell has one of two states (populated or unpopulated) which all change based on the following rules.

 ###### Video
-A video sample of what this project can produce can be found here: https://youtu.be/a6EcYjdSJMg.
+A video sample of what this project can produce can be found [here](https://youtu.be/a6EcYjdSJMg).

 ###### The Rules
 For a space that is 'populated':